mebe/Flowdock-userstyle/README.md

 ## Usage

-For using just copy userstyle.css into following folder.
+For using just copy userstyle.css into the following folder:

     ~/Library/Application Support/Flowdock